Habit Stacking on iPhone: The Best 2026 Apps

 1. Routinery: Native sequencing with timers

 Routinery is the only iPhone app built explicitly for sequenced routines.
-The user defines a morning routine, evening routine, or any other named sequence, and Routinery walks through each step with timers and audio prompts.
+You define a morning routine, an evening routine, or any other named sequence, and Routinery walks you through each step with timers and audio prompts.
 The interface treats the routine as the unit, not the individual habit.

-For habit stacking, Routinery supports the formula directly.
-The anchor and the new habit live as adjacent steps in a routine.
-The app prompts the next step automatically.
-The cue chain is engineered, not maintained by user discipline.
+For habit stacking, it supports the formula directly.
+Your anchor and your new habit live as adjacent steps, and the app prompts the next step automatically.
+The cue chain is engineered rather than held together by discipline.

 The trade-off is rigidity.
-Routinery works for users who want a coached sequence.
-Users who prefer flexibility (variable habit order day to day, different lengths) find Routinery constraining.
-The structured pacing is useful for users with morning chaos and counterproductive for users with already-fluid mornings.
+Routinery shines if you want a coached sequence, but if you prefer flexibility (variable habit order day to day, different lengths) it starts to feel constraining.
+The structured pacing rescues chaotic mornings and gets in the way of already-fluid ones.
+It is free with limits, and premium is $4.99/month.

 2. Habit Doom: Stack as a unit, enforced by app lock

 Habit Doom does not enforce step order, but it enforces stack completion.
-Selected iOS apps stay locked until every daily habit in the user's list is checked off.
-The user can complete the habits in any order.
-The phone stays boring until the full stack is done.
+Your selected iOS apps stay locked until every daily habit on your list is checked off.
+You can complete them in any order, and the phone stays boring until the full stack is done.

-For habit stacking, this creates an unusual incentive structure.
-The order matters less because the user has to complete all of them anyway.
-But the order still helps the user start, because anchoring the first habit to a reliable cue gets the chain going.
-Habit Doom rewards the user for finishing the full stack with the unlock event, which is the immediate reward Clear's Fourth Law (make it satisfying) recommends.
+For habit stacking, that creates an unusual incentive structure.
+Order matters less, because you have to finish all of them anyway.
+But order still helps you start: anchoring the first habit to a reliable cue gets the chain going, and finishing the full stack triggers the unlock, which is the immediate reward Clear's Fourth Law (make it satisfying) recommends.

-For users whose stacking failure mode is phone distraction interrupting between steps, Habit Doom is the structural fit.
-The lock prevents the failure path.
-The user cannot scroll Instagram between the coffee and the journal.
+If your stacking falls apart because phone distraction keeps interrupting you between steps, this is the structural fit.
+The lock closes off that failure path, so you cannot scroll Instagram between the coffee and the journal.
+The one thing it does not do is enforce a specific step order.
 See how Habit Doom works for the mechanic.
+It is free, with premium at $2.99/month or $79.99 lifetime.

 3. Streaks: Parallel slots, user-managed order

-Streaks supports stacking through user discipline rather than through app structure.
-The 12-habit cap is enough for most stacks.
-The visual chain rewards consistency.
-The widget design makes the daily list visible.
+Streaks supports stacking through your own discipline rather than through app structure.
+The 12-habit cap is enough for most stacks, the visual chain rewards consistency, and the widget keeps the daily list visible.

-The user implements the stacking by ordering the habits in the list (Streaks supports reordering) and remembering to perform them in that order.
+You implement the stack by ordering the habits in the list (Streaks supports reordering) and remembering to perform them in that order.
 The app does not enforce the sequence.
-The user supplies the discipline.
+You supply the discipline.

-For users with strong self-direction, Streaks is the cleanest tracker for stacks.
-The Apple Design Award visual polish is unbeaten.
-For users whose stacking failure mode is "I forget to do the journal after the coffee", Streaks is silent on the gap.
-The app records both habits and trusts the user to chain them.
+If you are strongly self-directed, Streaks is the cleanest tracker for stacks, and its Apple Design Award visual polish is unbeaten.
+If your failure mode is "I forget to do the journal after the coffee", it stays silent on the gap.
+It records both habits and trusts you to chain them.
+It is a one-time $4.99.

 4. TickTick: Combined task and habit stacking